19awburris88/puppy-bowl-react/README.md

 ### Debugging Missing Imports
-* Completely forgot to install react-router-dom and wrap the app properly
+* Completely forgot to install react-router-dom and wrap the app properly.
+* Also forgot to define an element once imported a couple times